What is Kerosene Poisoning?

 - The prognosis of Kerosene Poisoning is dependent on the amount of substance consumed, time between consumption and treatment, severity of the symptoms, as well as general health status of the patient

-- If the individual can recover from the symptoms, with appropriate medication and early support, the outcome is generally good.
-This is mostly the case with mild poisoning
+- If the individual can recover from the symptoms (usually within 6 hours), with appropriate medication and early support, the outcome is generally good.
+This is mostly the case with mild poisoning when only small amounts of kerosene is ingested.
+The individual/child may be observed at home too

 - Since, kerosene is a poisonous substance, the severity of damage to the body, and consequently the prognosis, is dependent on the amount of chemical ingested and promptness with which treatment is provided